-- Kramer Levin Naftalis & Frankel LLP, the Company's outside legal counsel, billed the Company \$468,047 during the year ended December 31, 2019 for legal services provided to the Company.
-One of our directors, Thomas Constance, is a partner at Kramer Levin Naftalis & Frankel LLP. - On May 26, 2017, the Company and MacAndrews & Forbes Incorporated ("M&F") entered into a tenyear office lease agreement (the "New HQ Lease"), pursuant to which the Company agreed to lease 3,200 square feet at 27 East 62 nd Street, New York, New York.
-The Company is utilizing premises leased under the New HQ Lease as its new corporate headquarters.
+- Kramer Levin Naftalis & Frankel LLP, the Company's outside legal counsel, billed the Company \$479,196 and \$468,047 during the years ended December 31, 2020, and December 31, 2019, respectively, for legal services provided to the Company.
+One of our directors, Thomas Constance, is a partner at Kramer Levin Naftalis & Frankel LLP. - On May 26, 2017, the Company and M&F entered into a ten-year office lease agreement (the "New HQ Lease"), pursuant to which the Company agreed to lease 3,200 square feet at 27 East 62nd Street, New York, New York.
+The Company is utilizing premises leased under the New HQ Lease as its corporate headquarters.
 The Company's rental obligations consist of a fixed rent of \$25,333 per month in the first sixty-three months of the term, subject to a rent abatement for the first six months of the term.
-From the first day of the sixty-fourth month of the term through the expiration or earlier termination of the lease, the Company's rental obligations consist of a fixed rent of \$29,333 per month.
-In addition to the fixed rent, the Company will pay a facility fee, in consideration of the landlord making available certain ancillary services, commencing on the first anniversary of entry into the lease.
-The facility fee will be \$3,333 per month for the second year of the term and increase by five percent each year thereafter, to \$4,925 per month in the final year of the term.
-Paul Savas, a member of our Board of Directors, is Executive Vice President and Chief Financial Officer of M&F. - On July 31, 2017, the Company and M&F entered into a Termination of Sublease Agreement (the "Old HQ Sublease Termination Agreement"), pursuant to which the Company and M&F agreed to terminate the sublease dated January 9, 2013 for 6,676 square feet of rental square footage located at 660 Madison Avenue, Suite 1700, New York, New York (such sublease being the "Old HQ Sublease" and the location being the "Old HQ").
+From the first day of the sixty-fourth month of the term through the expiration or earlier termination of the lease, the Company's rental obligations will consist of a fixed rent of \$29,333 per month.
+In addition to the fixed rent, the Company pays a facility fee, in consideration of the lease.
+The facility fee is \$3,675 per month as of December 31, 2020 and will increase by five percent each year. - On July 31, 2017, the Company and M&F entered into a Termination of Sublease Agreement (the "Old HQ Sublease Termination Agreement"), pursuant to which the Company and M&F agreed to terminate the sublease dated January 9, 2013 for 6,676 square feet of rental square footage located at 660 Madison Avenue, Suite 1700, New York, New York (such sublease being the "Old HQ Sublease" and the location being the "Old HQ").
 Effectiveness of the Old HQ Sublease Termination Agreement was conditioned upon the commencement of a sublease for the Old HQ between M&F and a new subtenant (the "Replacement M&F Sublease"), which occurred on August 2, 2017.
-The Old HQ Sublease Termination Agreement obligates the Company to pay, on a monthly basis, an amount equal to the discrepancy (the "Rent Discrepancy") between the sum of certain operating expenses and taxes ("Additional Rent") and fixed rent under the overlease between M&F and the landlord at 660 Madison Avenue and the sum of Additional Rent and fixed rent under the Replacement M&F Sublease.
-Under the Old HQ Sublease Termination Agreement, the Company and M&F release each other from any liability under the Old HQ Sublease.
-For the time period between August 2, 2017 and August 31, 2020 (the expiration date of the Old HQ Sublease), the Company estimates that it will pay a total of approximately \$1.1 million in Rent Discrepancy under the Old HQ Sublease Termination Agreement.
+The Old HQ Sublease Termination Agreement obligated the Company to pay, on a monthly basis, an amount equal to the discrepancy (the "Rent Discrepancy") between the sum of certain operating expenses and taxes ("Additional Rent") and fixed rent under the overlease between M&F and the landlord at 660 Madison Avenue and the sum of Additional Rent and fixed rent under the Replacement M&F Sublease.
+Under the Old HQ Sublease Termination Agreement, the Company and M&F released each other from any liability under the Old HQ Sublease Termination Agreement, the Company and M&F released each other from any liability under the Old HQ Sublease.
+For the time period between August 2, 2017 and September, 2020 (the expiration date of the Old HQ Sublease), the Company estimates that it paid a total of approximately \$1.1 million in Rent Discrepancy under the Old HQ Sublease Termination Agreement.

 • On October 13, 2018, the Company entered into a consulting agreement with Eric Rose, Chairman of the Company's Board of Directors.
-Under the agreement, the consulting services will include assisting the Company with respect to expanded indications for TPOXX® and other business development opportunities as requested by the Company.
-The term of the agreement is for two years, with compensation for such services at an annual rate of \$200,000.
-During the year ended December 31, 2019, the Company incurred \$200,000, related to services under this agreement.
+Under the agreement, the consulting services included assisting the Company with respect to expanded indications for TPOXX® and other business development opportunities as requested by the Company.
+The term of the agreement was for two years, with compensation for such services at an annual rate of \$200,000.
+During the years ended December 31, 2020 and December 31, 2019, the Company incurred \$156,522 and \$200,000, respectively, related to services under this agreement.